What Is The Stp In Chemistry

 The Ideal Gas Law and STP

 The Ideal Gas Law is a fundamental equation in chemistry that relates pressure (P), volume (V), number of moles (n), the ideal gas constant (R), and temperature (T) of a gas.
 At STP, the Ideal Gas Law can be used to determine the molar volume of an ideal gas.
-The molar volume is the volume occupied by one mole of a gas at STP.
+In practice, the molar volume is the volume occupied by one mole of a gas at STP.
 Using the old STP definition (1 atm and 273.15 K), the molar volume of an ideal gas is approximately 22.4 liters per mole.

 Historical Context